Tykay99/BurrowsWheeler/README.md

 This method applies the MoveToFront conversion.
 By representing charachters which appear in succession with smaller integers, it allows Huffman Compression to better take place.

-The typical run-time is n + R
+The typical run-time is n + R, where n is length of the string and R is the size of the alphabet

 ## CircularSuffixArray